 As previously stated, no two blankets are the same.
 They come in a variety of different sizes, materials, weaves, and levels of durability.
 Choosing a type is one of the most important blanket-making decisions.
 Types include standard, weighted, heated, afghan, quilt, and throw.
 Each has its own features that ultimately lead to promoting the best comfort.
 Keep the type that you want in mind when browsing for a blanket.

 Many will argue that there is no such thing as a “standard” blanket, but in order to roughly label the basic blanket, the term “standard” works perfectly.
 Standard blankets correlate with standard mattress sizes.
 These include Twin, Full, Queen, and King.
 These types are notably bigger in size so that the ends hang over the sides and can be tucked under the mattress.
-They can come in a variety of materials and colors, and are usually machine-washable.
+They can come in a variety of materials and colors and are usually machine-washable.
 Most come in standard size, except throws and afghans which have more extensive sizing.

 One of the newer options, weighted blankets offer relief from anxiety and stress.
 It’s also ideal for those who suffer from ASD, ADHD, and PTSD.
 According to Web MD, they are also known to help improve sleep in those who suffer from depression, anxiety, obsessive-compulsive disorder, Alzheimer’s, and restless leg syndrome.
 In choosing a weighted blanket, sizing is based on your individual weight.
 They can weigh between 5 to 30 pounds.
 Adults should choose one that contains 5% to 10% of their body weight.
 For children over the age of 8, it is recommended that a weighted blanket contain 10% of their body weight.
 For safety reasons, they should be kept away from children younger than 8.
 The weights of the blanket consist of beads that can be made of glass, plastic, or steel.
 Some are filled with glass sand.

 For those who sleep cold, heated blankets are a great choice.
 They provide a constant level of heat with the option to adjust the temperature.
 Some offer preheat and auto-off options.
-Further, they can provide health benefits to its sleepers.
+Further, they can provide health benefits to their sleepers.
 Through consistent thermoregulation, this helps to maintain circadian rhythm and promote better sleep.
 They can ease symptoms of some medical conditions like arthritis and fibromyalgia, in addition to soothing aches and pains from workouts and menstrual cycles.

 Traditionally crocheted, this type of blanket is purposely created with large holes in the stitching.
 Afghans are constructed from squares of knit or crocheted material, creating a large pattern.
 They can also be knit into one piece or with one color.
 What makes them stand out is their textured form.
 Because of their large stitching, afghans are mostly used as decor pieces, accentuating a room or bedroom, rather than as a form of warmth.
 They’re closer in relation to throws, especially since they come in a variety of sizes outside of the standard.